This document was compiled and is copyright (2001) by Robert J. Budzynski.

 an expression.
 Like any function, _typeof()

-first evaluates its argument; typeof()
+first evaluates its argument; typeof(), on the

 contrary, does not